DistributedSystemsProject/AuthorizationServer/Readme.md

 The authorization server is used to authenticate the user to send operations to the Locker Device, according to this protocol.
 ![Protocol Diagram](https://raw.githubusercontent.com/DistributedSystemsProject/AuthorizationServer/ECC/Protocol.png)

+- Device and Client are supposed to be already paired via Bluetooth
+- Esk,s and Esk,d are the shared secret of the server and the device, encrypted (AES 128-bit CBC, including HMAC SHA 256-bit)
+- pkS and pkD are the epheremal publick keys of the server and the device, needed to derive the shared secret
+- EKc,s (HTTPS connection, authorized through idClient and clientPassword)
+- Aop stands for Authorized Operation
+- Res is the final response from the device

 In the MASTER branch there is the version of the server, without the ECC key exchange: https://github.com/DistributedSystemsProject/AuthorizationServer/

 # Requirements